 Clients that are seeking alternative options for pregnancy, including IUI and in vitro fertilization, can benefit from the balancing found through CST work.
 Decreasing the stress in the nervous system, balancing the hormones and responses to the preparation for these procedures can both assist in the success of these options.
 These procedures and the choices clients have to make can wreak havoc on couples who want children of their own.
 This adds tension to the nervous system not typically felt by couples who are able to have children without medical assistance.
 We’re here to help your system stay neutral and move through this process as gently as possible.

-At Conscious Living, we have found success with clients who are at 40+ weeks of gestation and seeking options for induction.
 While CST does not guarantee natural induction, it can assist in calming the mother as she nears labor and balancing the body and nervous system.
 There are many reasons labor doesn’t start when we want it, and many times there is fear or other worries that begin to tap the nervous system.
 Regaining balance or simply creating awareness of these things can help the body be ready for labor.